oroinc/documentation/user_guide/accounts.rst

 With this report you can see number of won, lost and pending opportunities for all the customers assigned to the account.

+In order to see the report go to *Reports and Segments → Reports → Accounts → By Opportunities*

 It shows: